jy03189211/gameshop/README.md

 	- When player has finished playing a game (or presses submit score), the game sends a postMessage to the parent window containing the current score.
 The score will be recorded to that player's scores and golobal top score
 	- When a saved gamed state is detected for a player, the service will send a message to the game so the state will be loaded.

 - Mobile Friendly
 	- the website works with devices with varying screen width and is usable with touch based devices
 - Social media sharing
 	- share games and player's score on facebook with a sensible description and an image

-### Additional features

 - Save/load and resolution feature
     - IFrame passes information to its parent in JSON, which is parsed and added to the database.